micw/homedatabroker/README.md

 No documentation available yet, see config.example.yaml for an example that works for my PV inverter.

+#### Persistence (planned)

+When this feature is in place, OpenMetrics Http Output will be able to persist metrics if the endpoint is not available and batch-upload the outstanding metrics as soon as the endpoint is available again

 ### MQTT Output (planned)

 This output will be able publish metrics via MQTT